haofoss/slight-fimulator/README.md

 | Set throttle to FULL         | F5             |
 | Center controls and throttle | Z              |
 | Pause/Unpause the game       | ESC            |

+## API

+There is currently no public API.